Jeep Grand Cherokee (WJ): Yearly changes

 1999 - 1999 saw the introduction of the all-new, second-generation Jeep Grand Cherokee WJ.
-While similar in dimensions and style to the first-generation Jeep Grand Cherokee (ZJ), the WJ Grand Cherokee featured a more modern exterior design, and an all-new interior.
+While similar in dimensions and style to the first-generation Jeep Grand Cherokee (ZJ), the WJ Grand Cherokee featured a more modern exterior design and an all-new interior.
 While the 4.0L "Power-Tech" Inline Six-Cylinder (I6) engine and 42RE four-speed automatic transmission both carried over from the previous-generation model, the previous 5.2L "Magnum" V8 engine was replaced by an all-new 4.7L "Power-Tech" V8 engine, which was mated to the all-new 45RFE four-speed automatic transmission (the 5.9L "Magnum" V8 engine was dropped after the 1998 model year).
 The spare tire and wheel were relocated from the left side of the rear cargo area to underneath the cargo floor.
 This decreased on available cargo space, but made it easier to access the spare tire and wheel.

 2000 - Having been fully redesigned for the 1999 model year, the 2000 Jeep Grand Cherokee received minimal changes.
 However, the 4.7L "Power-Tech" V8 engine's 45RFE four-speed automatic transmission was replaced by the 545RFE five-speed automatic transmission.
 Finally, the base Laredo "D" Package was discontinued, which meant that the Laredo model now included the Electronic Vehicle Information Center (EVIC) with an overhead console as standard equipment.

 2001 - For 2001, a 60th Anniversary Edition Jeep Grand Cherokee, based on the Limited model, celebrated the Brand's sixtieth anniversary.
 A new New England Edition Package for the base Laredo added seventeen-inch tires and "Silverblade" aluminum-alloy wheels, a combination A/M-F/M stereo radio with cassette and CD players, and a power-adjustable front driver's seat to the base model.
 Another new package for the Laredo included the same feature content, but also added "Royale" leather-trimmed seating surfaces and an Infinity Gold premium audio system with a 180-watt amplifier.
-All models of the Grand Cherokee received new aluminum-alloy wheel options, and the Limited trim received new leather seating surfaces and revised burl rosewood interior trim (the Laredo model received simulated brushed aluminum interior trim, and now included a trim bezel around the radio).
+All models of the Grand Cherokee received new aluminum-alloy wheel options, and the Limited trim received new leather seating surfaces and revised burl rosewood interior trim (the Laredo model received simulated brushed aluminum interior trim and now included a trim bezel around the radio).
 The steering wheel on all models also received a silver-finished 'Jeep' emblem.

-2002 - For 2002 the Grand Cherokee WJ a major refresh which introduced new features and models to the range, as well as minor changes related to cost cutting measures.
-To start, an all-new Jeep Grand Cherokee Overland model was introduced, as a new model positioned above the previously-top Limited model, including features such as extended leather seating surfaces and door panels, an Infinity Gold premium amplified audio system, as well as genuine wood-trimmed interior and steering wheel.
+2002 - For 2002, the Grand Cherokee WJ received a major refresh, which introduced new features and models to the range, as well as minor changes related to cost-cutting measures.
+To start, an all-new Jeep Grand Cherokee Overland model was introduced, as a new model positioned above the previously top Limited model, including features such as extended leather seating surfaces and door panels, an Infinity Gold premium amplified audio system, as well as a genuine wood-trimmed interior and steering wheel.